Guidance

 • avoid activity between dusk and dawn when badgers are most active

-The proposal could include mitigation measures that:
+The development proposal could include mitigation measures that:

 • maintain habitat connectivity, for example with tunnels, underpasses or green corridors

-Mitigation should not include moving badgers from the site, known as translocation.
+Mitigation should not include moving badgers from the development site, known as translocation.
 This could risk the spread of bovine tuberculosis or affect the badger’s welfare.

-Where there is a loss of setts, the proposal could include creating artificial setts as a compensation measure.
+Where there is a loss of setts, the development proposal could include creating artificial setts as a compensation measure.

 Planning and licence conditions

-The developer may need to apply for a badger licence to carry out their activity.
-You may have also added mitigation or compensation strategies as a condition of planning permission.
-Before you can grant planning permission, you must:
+The developer may need to apply for a badger licence if their activities are likely to affect badgers.
+You may also need to add mitigation or compensation strategies as a condition of planning permission.

 Enhance biodiversity